These changes are industry wide and apply to all KiwiSaver schemes. The changes come into effect on three dates:

 From 1 April 2019

-- Two new contribution rate options are being added.
+- Two new contribution rate options have been added.
 Members can now contribute 6% or 10% of their before-tax pay via their employer, as well as the existing 3%, 4% or 8% contribution options.

 - The term 'member tax credit' or 'MTC' is renamed 'Government contribution'.